pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

         # into optvar1 got lost

-To fix this problem, we need to re-create a ``store`` operation for every element of the the ``.contents`` dictionary of the virtual object we are materializing.
+To fix this problem, we need to re-create a ``store`` operation for every element of the ``.contents`` dictionary of the virtual object we are materializing.
 Let's do that in order of the field numbers by sorting the dictionary's items: